Mea culpa, sort of

 What this means is that municipalities much treat each classification very differently in terms of adjusting tax rates from year to year and this is where they are restricted in terms of what they’re allowed to do.

-Lowering the residential tax rate to offset the entire residential assessment increase (which I have argued for) comes up against that 1.4 to 1.7 limitation, which means that a municipality cannot lower its res rate enough to offset a significant assessment increase.
+Lowering the residential tax rate to offset the entire residential assessment increase (which I have argued for) comes up against that 1.4 to 1.7 limitation, which means that a municipality cannot lower its residential rate enough to offset a significant assessment increase.

 How exactly does that work?